jknowles/DataScienceLivestream/pages/project.md

 #### Joining Additional Data

 After I have wrangled the main dataset (UCR crime reports) I plan on joining contextual data to help me understand the patterns in crime reporting.
+I will be looking at the issues related to linking datasets at varying levels of aggregation and exploring which strategies match the analyses I plan to do best.

 #### Modeling